Faculty

 When: Friday, December 6 | 10:30–11:00am

-Where: Engineering 7, 2nd Floor Event Space
+Where: Pearl Sullivan Engineering, 2nd Floor Event Space

 Are you an early career or established instructor who has taught/is teaching a course at Waterloo?
 Have you wondered how to interpret the Student Course Perceptions results, and have questions on the outcome and comments you have received?
 The Women in Engineering Faculty committee jointly with Women in Mathematics is proud to help shed some light: Register for the second edition of the "Interpreting Student Course Perception Results" session!